|Skip Links | Access/General | Site Map|

 What is the Faculty of Arts & Social Sciences Research Training Programme?

 The Research Training Programme (RTP hereafter) is a specially designed suite of modules, short courses and workshops for research students, regardless of whether you are planning to acquire an MPhil or a PhD, and for research staff.
 The Programme offers both on-site taught modules and short courses as well as distance learning units and so is accessible to both full-time and part-time students and staff.
+Please note that the distance learning modules are provided for part-time and away students in the first instance, and they will be given precedence on these modules.
 Some modules include provision for work to be assessed and commented upon by the appropriate module tutor.
 The RTP modules are designed to complement more specialised subject or discipline-based training modules offered in the departments.

 The modules and short courses designed for beginning students aim to provide you with an introduction to PhD study, a grounding in research design, introductions into different research methods, and methodologies as well as an understanding of different philosophies and theories underpinning the humanities and social sciences.
 Each module/course in the programme is designed to be free standing but there are also a number of advanced modules and short courses which are intended for more experienced research students already engaged in data gathering and data analysis.
 All our teaching is designed to help you considerably with aspects of your research, presenting your research results or applying for jobs.